Our heads of junior research groups at FAU

 Research topic: Temporal pattern formation in the embryonic nervous system

 The nervous system of vertebrates is one of the most complex systems of organs in the entire animal kingdom.
 The function of the nervous system is based on a large number of neurons with varying molecules and functions that have to be correctly specified and connected to each other during embryonic development.
-Earlier work revealed that spatial signals play an important role in forming various classes of neurons, however, these signals are not sufficient to explain the full complexity of neurons.
+Previous work has demonstrated that spatial signals in the embryonic nervous system play an important role for the formation of various classes of nerve cells.
+However, these signals are by no means sufficient to fully explain the diversity of nerve cells.
 My current work has revealed a previously unknown temporal axis to neuronal subtype specification that further divides distinct classes of neurons.
 This axis depends on cohorts of transcription factors that are specific for early, intermediate, or late-born neurons.
 The key aims of my research group are to: 1.) understand the signals and genetic networks that control the temporal pattern formation of neurons, 2.) characterize how spatial and temporal signals are integrated to form specific types of neurons, and 3.) determine the contribution of the temporal axis to neuronal diversity and correct connectivity in the adult spinal cord.

 Dr. Kilian Schober